 Rub ink spots with a match, then wash in soap.

 Salt and vinegar will remove tea stains from china.

 Add a tablespoon of ammonia to a basin of dishwater and it will not become greasy.

 Milk, sour or sweet, well rubbed in with an old, soft flannel, will make black walnut look new.

-To clean mica in a stove that has become blackened with smoke, carefully take it out, and thoroughly wash it with vinegar.
+To clean mica in a wood stove that has become blackened with smoke, carefully take it out, and gently but thoroughly wash it with vinegar.
 If the black does not come off at once, let it soak a little.

 Gently scrub with a small brush and soapy water containing a little ammonia.

 When ivory ornaments become yellow or dusky, wash them well in soap and water with a small soft brush, to clean the carvings, and then place them, while wet, in the sunshine.